 Set up a society at your university

-We’re always looking for enthusiastic people to help us run Youth and Student CND.
-Click here if you’re interested in finding out more.
+We’re always looking for people to help us run Youth and Student CND.
+However you would like to contribute – by designing graphics, posting on social media or going to demonstrations, please get in touch.
+Click here to find out more.

 If you have any questions about Youth and Student CND, please contact email@example.com or phone 020 7700 2393.